BullpenRE/bullpen/README.md

 ### Test Coverage

 After getting the code base running locally you can run `$ rspec` to run all unit tests.
+You should have redis running in the background before running some tests.
 Follow steps 1-5 below to run the Cypress integration tests.
 [Here is what it looks like in action](https://www.loom.com/share/ee8a3eaa721345d0926f17d7e8ea7dae).